emmanuelsteven/LeaderBoard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to apprciate Microverse for making bringing all these together
+I would like to appreciate Microverse for making bringing all these together

 <p align="right">(<a href="#readme-top">back to top</a>)</p>